-As temperatures begin rising and more individuals begin using their bicycles as primary sources of transportation to and from the university, it becomes important to follow several safety recommendations to ensure your bike is there when you need it.
+Many students, faculty and staff use their bicycles as primary sources of transportation to and from the university, it becomes important to follow several safety recommendations to ensure your bike is there when you need it.

 - Always use a U-lock or heavy-gauge chain (cable locks are not enough!)

 - Make sure to lock your bike through a portion of its frame

 - Secure quick-release wheels with your lock or an added cable